+- 1.1 To receive the Terms of Reference, Protocol - 1.2 and Procedure Rules applicable to this Committee.

+2.0 BACKGROUND

-- 1.1 To receive the terms of reference, procedure rules applicable to this Committee and the scrutiny protocols for Select Committees. - 2.0 BACKGROUND - 2.1 Article 6 of the Council's Constitution provides for the appointment of six Select Committees, including the Select Committee on Economic Regeneration. - 2.2 The terms of reference of the six Select Committees are provided for in the Article and those for the Select Committee on Economic Regeneration provide for the Committee to perform the overview and scrutiny role in relation to the regeneration of communities in the area, social inclusion and the Council's specific initiatives to promote it, the physical regeneration of the area, including economic development and assisting in the development of the Council's planning policies (including the Development Plan and other plans for the use and development of land).
-The Article, which also prescribes the general role of Select Committees and their specific functions, including those relating to scrutiny, is set out in full in Appendix 1 to this report. - 2.3 The rules of procedure for Select Committees are set out in Part 4 of the Constitution and these are reproduced in Appendix 2 to this report. - 2.4 The scrutiny protocol for Select Committees are set out in Part 6 of the Constitution and these are reproduced in Appendix 3 to this report.
+- 2.1 Article 6 of the Council's Constitution provides for the appointment of six Select Committees, including the Select Committee on Community Safety. - 2.2 The terms of reference of the six Select Committees are provided for in the Article and those for the Select Committee on Community Safety provide for the Committee to perform the overview and scrutiny role in relation to the functions of the Council for the provision, planning and management of strategies to reduce crime and anti-social behaviour.
+The Article, which also prescribes the general role of Select Committees and their specific functions, including those relating to scrutiny, is set out in full in Appendix 1 to this report. - 2.3 The rules of procedure for Select Committees are set out in Part 4 of the Constitution and these are reproduced in Appendix 2 to this report. - 2.4 The Scrutiny Protocol for Select Committees are set out in Part 6 of the Constitution and these are reproduced in Appendix 3 to this report.